LongNguyen206/project_mernmade/README.md

 Our project will be deployed on a [cloud service](https://www.digitalocean.com/products/droplets/), DigitalOcean, therefore any computer device connected to the Internet would be able to access it via its domain name.
 The static files, other media and database will also be stored on DigitalOcean [**Spaces**](https://www.digitalocean.com/products/spaces/).

-Therefore we have a basic cloud server setup without backup, recovery plans or any load balancing:
+Therefore we have a basic cloud server setup, without backup, recovery plans or any load balancing:
 ![Server Setup](https://github.com/LongNguyen206/project_mernmade/blob/dev/doc_images/server-setup.png)

 DigitalOcean provides us with fully independent virtual servers.
 These are also known as scalable computer services in that they provide you with add-on storage, security, and monitoring capabilities.

-All that is needed from both the **admins** and **users** of the app is to access the web app on their personal devices and no special equipment, except Internet connection and a modern web browser, would be needed.
+All that is needed from both the **admins** and **users** is to access the web app on their personal devices and no special equipment, except Internet connection and a modern web browser, would be needed.

 ## 7. Identify and describe the infrastructure (i.e. hardware) that your App will run on: